ziadnasr2007/Suez_REER_VAR/README.md

-# Suez-Dutch_disease-Egypt
+# Suez-Dutch_disease-Egypt.
-Describes the effect of the Suez canal revenues on the Egyptian economy, particularly the real effective exchange rate and manufacturing.
+An econometric analysis of Dutch disease in Egypt: Quantifying the Transmission of Suez Canal Rents to the Industrial Sector via REER Volatility (VECM Approach).